cncf/techdocs/assessments/0011-keda/keda-implementation.md

 KEDA seems to have only one explicit user role (or *persona*), namely, an Operator using KEDA to scale resources on a Kubernetes installation.
 Regardless, this user role should be explicitly distinguished from the project Contributor user role.
 Use cases are different between the two roles.
 One strategy for separating the documentation is to confine the Contributor docs to the GitHub repo.

+The definition of the Operator role could be as minimal as a "who should use this documentation" paragraph in the product introduction.

 # Clarify documentation maintainers

+Create an `OWNERS.md` file to document (on the repo) the current custodian(s) of the following accounts: analytics (GA4), site-search (Algolia).

-Explicitly list and solicit maintainers and contributors for documentation.
+Explicitly list and solicit maintainers and contributors for documentation, either in the new OWNERS file or the governance MAINTAINERS file.

 <!--- References --->